Hello, my name is Elia Pirtle. I am a researcher and an artist based in Melbourne, Australia.

 After my PhD, I spent a season working with growling grass frogs, which are one of Australia’s largest frogs (and will bask in the daytime like a lizard!).
 They are found within Melbourne, but are threatened as a result of habitat loss from urbanization, as well as a fungal disease and predation from invasive fish.

 After getting to know the lizards and the frogs, I moved into the world of insects.
 I now work in sustainable agriculture research at cesar Pty Ltd. I spend most of my time on a biosecurity project aimed at preparing Australian agricultural industries for an exotic pest called a vegetable leafminer fly, and fill the rest of my time working on smaller projects aimed at building sustainable management plans for invertebrate pests.

-I am also a scientific illustrator who is passionate about helping make science accessible through art.
+Through it all, I am a scientific illustrator who is passionate about helping make science accessible through art.
+I have contributed illustrations to scientific journals, popular science magazines, research blogs, as well as logos to research groups and scientific conferences.
 If you need an illustration for a logo, a poster, a presentation, or a paper, or if you just want a nice painting for your office wall, you can email me at email@example.com.
 See the “Illustration Work” page for some examples of my artwork.